Clahorra Tower: A Brief History

 In 1514, Juana I of Castile ordered the creation of a fortified outpost around the enclosure to improve the tower’s defenses.

-The building has had several different uses over the centuries but it’s main use has been as a prison for nobles, as well as a female educational center (1863).
-During the Spanish Civil war, the tower was used as a barracks.
+The building has had several different uses over the centuries but its main use has been as a prison for nobles, as well as a female educational center (1863).
+During the Spanish Civil War, the tower was used as a barracks.

 Mayor Antonio Cruz-Conde obtained the transfer of the building to the City Council in 1952 and, after a restoration process, its doors were opened on April 29, 1953, as a gallery/museum.
 It first displayed works belonging to the Royal Armory, the Army Museum, and the Simancas Archive.